warfare-plugins/social-warfare/readme.txt

 > Robert Ryan, Professional Web Designer

 == Changelog ==

+= 3.6.1 (21 MAY 2019) =
+* Updated Hover Save Pin functionality to work more globally.

 = 3.6.0 (2 MAY 2019) =
 * Updated Hover Save Pin functionality to work more globally.